avikaml/MyBot/readme.md

 Additional notes for myself:
 - Figure out debugging in VS Code - watch video

-\\ NOTE TO SELF: Before making the repo public, must delete the history of main.py and apikeys.py.
+\\ NOTE TO SELF: Before making the repo public, must delete the history of main.py and apikeys.py, possible Twitter.py(that I deleted and will reinstate, not sure if I actually did commit it) and Weather.py .
 Good practice for github ^-^